Tag: AI Sovereignty

 The Mango and Avocado Choreography

-Meta is positioning Mango (image and video generation) and Avocado (text reasoning) as direct counters to Google’s Gemini 3 and the OpenAI Sora and DALL-E ecosystem.
-Slated for release in early 2026, these models represent Meta’s high-stakes bid for “AI stickiness.”
+Meta is positioning Mango (image and video generation) and Avocado (text reasoning) as direct counters to Google’s Gemini 3 and OpenAI’s Sora/DALL‑E ecosystem.
+Slated for release in early 2026, these models represent Meta’s high‑stakes bid for “AI stickiness” — features that keep users locked into daily workflows.

 The Talent Acquisition Signal

-Meta’s Mango and Avocado represent a “crash-back” move leveraging talent and urgency.
+• Our finding: Mango and Avocado represent a “crash‑back” move leveraging urgency and elite talent.
 Meanwhile, Google choreographs permanence with sovereign stack ownership, and OpenAI choreographs urgency by bypassing traditional gatekeepers.

 Late Entrant Risk: Urgency vs. Entrenched Sovereignty